 }

 Third, add the toggle button.
-Place the hamburger button in your header or another accessible location:
+The script hooks it via rd-js-hamburger; place it in your header or another accessible location:

 </button>